aaditya079/steam-eda/README.md

 * **Static Mode**: A toggle in the header switches the layout to render the original Matplotlib/Seaborn static images.
 * **Performance**: Sub-10ms response times because all data aggregation is cached in memory.

----
-*Created by Aadi as a portfolio project.*